pronovic/hcoop-meetbot/DEVELOPER.md

 INFO 2021-02-14T17:06:54 Join to #localtest on LocalNet synced in 4.01 seconds.
 ```

-Notice that this takes a few seconds to complete.
+Notice that this takes a few seconds to complete, and there's always an initial `ConnectionRefusedError`.
 Once it's done, if you look over in your IRC window, you should see a notification that the local bot has joined the `#localtest` channel:

 ```
-17:09 -!- localbot [limnoria@127.0.0.1] has joined #localtest
+17:06 -!- localbot [limnoria@127.0.0.1] has joined #localtest
 ```

 You can now interact with the local bot using `localbot: <command>`, or using `@<command>` as a shortcut.

-The `HcoopMeetbot` plugin is automatically available in the bot.
-If you make changes to the code, you need to stop the bot with CTRL-C and restart it.
+The `HcoopMeetbot` plugin is automatically available in the bot, running out of the source tree.
+If you make changes to the code, you can either reload using `@reload HcoopMeetbot` or just CTRL-C the bot and restart it.
+If reload doesn't seem to work as expected, just use CTRL-C.

+> `Note:` The first time you use `run bot`, a `localbot` directory is create with a `localbot.conf` file based on the original template in `util/localbot.conf.template`.
+If something gets screwed up and you want to start over, just blow away the `localbot` directory and it will be recreated by `run bot`.

 ## Integration with PyCharm